poojajethva/machine_coding_react/README.md

-# timer
-Machine coding round practice in React and Typescript
+# Counter with React + TypeScript

+Practicing machine coding problem:
+Start counter when user clicks on + or - and stop when stop button is clicked.